Should I choose Dr. Allen as a major professor?

 Criteria #1: Research Compatibility

 My primary areas of interest are discussed on my research page.
-This does not mean that we can’t work together, but compatibility of interest may be best for you and me.
+This does not mean we can’t work together, but aligning our interests may be best for both of us.

 Criteria #2: Career Goals of Advisees

-At the inception of your doctoral program, you must decide between two distinct paths, each requiring a tailored approach to preparation.
+At the beginning of your doctoral program, you should decide between two distinct paths, each requiring a tailored approach to preparation.
 As a faculty mentor dedicated to guiding future professors, I specialize in providing effective direction for those pursuing the unique journey of the professorate.

 As your academic advisor, my role is to serve as a facilitator and intermediary throughout your doctoral journey.
 Here are the key aspects of my role:

-Communication Facilitator: I will act as a buffer between you and the committee, streamlining communication processes.
-It is imperative that you and the major professor communicate effectively and reach a consensus before presenting agreed-upon ideas to the committee.
+Communication Facilitator: I will serve as a liaison between you and the committee to streamline communication.
+You and your major professor must communicate effectively and reach a consensus before presenting the agreed-upon ideas to the committee.
 This approach minimizes potential discrepancies and ensures a unified front.

 Collaborative Decision-Making: I will provide guidance on course selection within your degree plan and assist in shaping the direction of your dissertation.
-Our collaboration will involve negotiating the complex doctoral process, ensuring that you navigate it successfully.
+Our collaboration will involve navigating the complex doctoral process and ensuring you complete it successfully.

-Doctoral Process Navigation: I am here to help you navigate the intricate doctoral process, offering advice and insights to facilitate a smoother journey.
-While I may not be the subject matter expert for your dissertation, my role is to provide informed guidance throughout the various stages of your academic pursuit.
+Doctoral Process Navigation: I am here to help you navigate the doctoral process, providing advice and insights to make the journey smoother.
+While I may not be the subject-matter expert for your dissertation, my role is to provide informed guidance throughout the various stages of your academic journey.

 Empowerment as a Subject Matter Expert: The dissertation process is designed to empower you to become an expert in your chosen topic.
 While I won’t choose a topic for you, I encourage you to select an area of interest early in your studies.
-Your dissertation should align with the research areas outlined in the Research Overview page, supporting a comprehensive understanding of your field.
+Your dissertation should align with the research areas outlined on the Research Overview page to support a comprehensive understanding of your field.

-Informed Guidance: I serve as an informed guide during the doctoral process.
-While you may not always agree with the advice provided by the major professor, it is crucial to recognize that their insights are derived from extensive experience as practitioners, teachers, and researchers.
-Such advice should be considered seriously, contributing to your growth and success in the academic realm.
+Informed Guidance: I serve as a guide throughout the doctoral process.
+While you may not always agree with the advice from your major professor, it is crucial to recognize that their insights are based on extensive experience as practitioners, teachers, and researchers.
+Such advice should be taken seriously and contribute to your growth and success in the academic realm.

-In essence, my role is to facilitate effective communication, provide collaborative decision-making support, navigate the complexities of the doctoral process, empower you as a subject matter expert, and offer informed guidance throughout your academic journey.
+In essence, my role is to facilitate effective communication, support collaborative decision-making, navigate the complexities of the doctoral process, empower you as a subject-matter expert, and provide informed guidance throughout your academic journey.
 Your active involvement in the decision-making process and commitment to your chosen research area are integral components of a successful doctoral experience.

 Criteria #4: Student’s Responsibilities (Dr. Allen’s Expectations)